Kong/docs.konghq.com/app/getting-started-guide/2.1.x/overview.md

 * **Cloud-based Enterprise free trial users**: Since the {{site.ee_product_name}}
  free trial is a Kong-hosted cloud trial, you'll need to refer to the generated admin and proxy endpoints instead of defining your own, and you don't need to use the port number in the URL.
-Head to
+See
  [Prepare to Administer {{site.base_gateway}}](/getting-started-guide/{{page.kong_version}}/prepare) to learn more about the endpoints and to set up an RBAC token for Admin API access.